Dental Bone Graft: Everything You Need to Know

 This is a surgical procedure that involves dividing the jaw into two parts- the inner and outer sections to create a space to insert bone graft material.
 Over time, this leads to the growth of a new bone and a wider jaw to support dental implants.

-This procedure involves lifting the sinus floor to increase the bone’s height to support the placement of dental implants.
+A sinus lift procedure involves lifting the sinus floor to increase the bone’s height to support the placement of dental implants.

 This is a dental procedure that makes a shorter jaw bone longer by cutting it into two pieces and slowly pulling them apart using a distractor.
 This encourages new bone to form and fill the space.